dxw/playbook/playbook.md

 When we pick up new tickets or are assigned one where no investigation has yet happened, we complete an initial investigation.
 If you don't have the right skills for the issue or are not familiar enough with the project to know what to do, reassign the ticket to a more appropriate agent, or consult a delivery manager.

-It's important that we don't make changes unless we thoroughly understand what we're being asked to do.
+It's important that we don't make changes unless we thoroughly understand what we're being asked to do, and are confident that the client understands and has approved of the implications of the change.
 To that end, there are a few things we do when a new ticket arrives.

 #### Complete all fields